Portrait Miniatures

 Exposure to humidity/moisture: warping, cracking, mildew spots

-Damaged Frames/Cases: chips, scratches, tears, dents, tarnish
+Damaged Frames/Cases: broken lenses, scratches and scuffs, dents, tarnish

 Frames and Cases